Top Off The Beaten Path Travel Destinations That Will Steal Your Heart!

-The following countries are not always the first pick for a travel destination.
+The following countries are not always the first pick for a holiday.
 However, if you want to think outside the box, you will find that the following places are ideal off the beaten path travel destinations!
 They are not only affordable but also quite safe to travel.

-The Shwedagon is a top site to see in Myanmar.
+Shwedagon is one of the most beautiful places in Myanmar.
 This Buddhist site is a structure that is adorned in golden leaf along with thousands of gems and diamonds.
 You can get to the main terrace by way of four stairway entrances.
 You can feel the peace of the place during the early hours of dawn.

 Enjoying the Simple Things in Life